Siddharth-Tech23/Netflix-Clone/README.md

-# netflix-clone
+# Netflix-clone
-# this project is made by using html css
+# This project is made by using html css